Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

+### Kathrin Drews, Mercator-Institut für Mehrsprachigkeit und sprachliche Bildung, Universität zu Köln.
-### Kathrin Drews and Ina-Maria Maahs, Mercator-Institut für Mehrsprachigkeit und sprachliche Bildung, Universität zu Köln.
+### Ina-Maria Maah Mercator-Institut für Mehrsprachigkeit und sprachliche Bildung, Universität zu Köln.
 ### _From needs analysis to module design: Digital teacher training for the literacy of multilingual learners with limited and/or interrupted schooling_
 Literacy in the context of German as a second language is becoming increasingly important in secondary schools in Germany, particularly in the federal state of North Rhine-Westphalia (NRW) – especially in the schooling of multilingual immigrant adolescents and young students with limited and/or interrupted formal education.
 This particularly affects vocational schools (Maurice & Will 2021) and second-chance education (cf. Kinner 2018).
 However, as the topic of literacy has so far been dealt with primarily in the context of primary education and special education in teacher training, various teacher training courses on the subject are currently being developed.
 The ‘XXX’ project in XX is one such example.
 The project is designing digital professional development modules for teachers that can be completed independently, regardless of time and location.
 The potential of digital technology is to be used to meet the needs of the target group, which has very limited time resources, and to enable flexible acquisition of practice-oriented content (cf. SWK 2022).
 The programme is also to be available free of charge to all interested parties, providing a low-threshold introduction to the topic and helpful tips for further programmes and materials.
 In order to tailor the content of such a self-learning programme to the specific needs of teachers in instructional practice, an online survey was conducted in advance with teachers from all types of schools in the federal state of North Rhine-Westphalia who teach learners with literacy needs in German as a second language in some form.
 This was a random sample of interested teachers (n depending on the question = 192 to 332) who were willing to participate.
 The online questionnaire covered six different topics: (i) Sociodemographic data, (ii) Current teaching activities, (iii) Teaching experience in the field of German as a second language, (iv) Language diagnostic procedures in practice, (v) Lesson planning in the context of Latin alphabet literacy, (vi) Professionalisation for literacy education in the context of German as a second language.
 All data was collected anonymously.
 Based on the results of the study and building on existing theory and the current state of research, six different topics were identified, which are currently being implemented in the project as modules with various digital self-learning units.
 One module is dedicated to the literacy of older students with limited or/and interrupted formal education (SLIFE).
 It is aimed in particular at teachers in secondary (vocational) schools and adult education (second chance education; cf. Bellenberg, im Brahm, Demski, Koch & Weegen 2019) who want to learn more about the specific needs, potential and support options of the target group.
 In addition, the digital professional development programme includes a theoretical introduction to literacy in the context of German as a second language, as well as modules on language diagnostics, methodology and didactics.
 Multilingualism and digital potential in the context of second language literacy are also taken into account.
 The presentation will briefly introduce the project and its objectives, before addressing specific findings from the needs assessment that are particularly relevant to the target group of multilingual adolescents and young adults with limited and/or interrupted education.
 The module design will then be presented with a focus on the module for students with limited and/or interrupted education.
 Theoretical considerations of didactic planning will be explained and insights into the concrete implementation of media didactics will be provided.
 Finally, the potential and limitations of corresponding professionalisation offers for this target group will be discussed, which allow for a great deal of flexibility but little interaction.